Guarana - pure energy for tired bones

 The guarana plant is a liana with red fruits, which belongs to the soap tree family and which has its origin in the vastness of the Brazilian jungle around the Amazon.
 Here, the indigenous people of the Amazon already knew how to appreciate the stimulating effect of Guarana.
 In addition to increased performance and stamina, they also used the plant against feverish colds.

 The red guarana fruits as a basis for the stimulant

-The red fruits of the guarana are a true wonder of rich and healthy ingredients.
-Besides taurine, saponins, starch, catechin and minerals, these caffeine bombs also contain plenty of healthy fatty acids and protein.
-This not only provides for better performance and concentration, but also promotes a healthy metabolism and keeps the circulation fit.
+The red fruits of the guarana are a true marvel of rich and healthy ingredients.
+Besides Taurine, saponins, starch, catechin and minerals, these caffeine bombs also contain plenty of healthy fatty acids and protein.
+This not only ensures better performance and concentration, but also promotes a healthy metabolism and keeps the circulation fit.
 In addition to the many healthy ingredients, guarana has several other special features to offer compared to regular coffee.